The Connection Between Thyroid Health and Hair Loss

 Certain thyroid disorders, such as Hashimoto’s thyroiditis and Graves’ disease, are autoimmune conditions where the body’s immune system mistakenly attacks the thyroid gland.
 These autoimmune disorders can contribute to hair loss through a combination of hormonal imbalances and inflammatory processes.

-See also Hair Loss and the Role of Keratin in Hair Structure
+See also Understanding Hair Loss in Different Ethnicities

 In Hashimoto’s thyroiditis, the immune system targets the thyroid, causing inflammation and damage to the gland.
 As a result, thyroid function declines, leading to hypothyroidism.
 The associated inflammation can extend beyond the thyroid, affecting hair follicles and contributing to hair loss.